laurent22/joplin/readme/faq.md

 On the local device it is assumed that the data is safe due to the OS built-in security features.
 If additional security is needed it's always possible to put the notes on an encrypted VeraCrypt drive for instance.

 For these reasons, because the OS or yourself can easily protect the local data, no PIN or password is currently supported to access Joplin.
+Currently [Face ID](https://support.apple.com/en-us/108411) is supported on iOS.

 There is however an issue open about it, so pull requests are welcome: https://github.com/laurent22/joplin/issues/289